 The guest room was ready in time for the visitor and the clothes lived snug and happy in their new, tidy homes.

 Why decluttering is not about throwing things away

 Don’t get intimidated by dramatic/TV depictions of the decluttering process such as in “Extreme Cleaners”.
 They represent exceptions to the decluttering process and not what you are likely to need.

 The same week the makeover I’m writing about here took place, some friends were visiting MY new home where I recently moved and started decluttering for myself.

 My new space is twice as spacious as where I lived before and looking around at the boxes waiting to be unpacked, my friends were surprised.

 “How did you manage to keep this much stuff in your old place?”, they asked, knowing from their visits that my old home wasn’t looking crowded at all.

-As I considered what came to say in response, I realised that this was also an explanation why decluttering is not really ABOUT throwing things away or minimalism as such.
+As I considered my response, I realised that this was also an explanation why decluttering is not really ABOUT throwing things away or minimalism as such.

-(Hint: it’s about what best works for your needs and in the space you’ve got!).
+(Hint: Decluttering is about what best works for your needs and for the space you’ve got!).